 In additional to conventional shoeing options (steel or aluminum), Liselle offers glue-on and composite shoes.

-Liselle graduated in 2012 from Mission Farrier School in western Washington State.
-She holds an APF-1 accreditation from the American Association of Professional Farriers (AAPF), which requires passing a 400+ question written exam and maintaining at least 23 credits/year of continuing education.
-She was recently elected 2019 president of Maine Farriers Association, and was the secretary from 2014-2016.
+She graduated from Mission Farrier School in Washington State in 2012.
 She holds a B.S. in Geology and English from James Madison University and a Ph.D. in Geology from University of Idaho.

 2012 Graduate of Mission Farrier School, WA state.